novikoffav/herbua-wp-custom/README.md

 - `config/cpt-ui-export.txt` — CPT UI export code (CPT + taxonomies)
 - `themes/blocksy-child/acf-json/` — ACF Local JSON export (field groups)

+### Figs
+Man_avatar.png and Woman_avatar.png are used to depict individuals when a true portrait is unavailable.
+They are used to exclude persons without portraits from the slider.
+They can also be potentially used to filter for the man/woman option.

 ## Requirements
 - WordPress: 6.9
 - PHP: 8.0+ recommended